 Estimated reading time: 35 minutes.

-Last week, Josh Brahm and I hosted a webinar where we reacted to some of the most popular pro-choice memes, but there was just too much to cover in 60 minutes before we jumped into a Q&A session.
-Since there is some overlap in the images circulating, I have sorted the messages into 12 main categories and provided a few sample memes from each.
+Josh Brahm and I had previously hosted a webinar where we reacted to some of the most popular pro-choice memes, but there was just too much to cover in 60 minutes before we jumped into a Q&A session.
+Since there is some overlap in the images circulating, I have sorted the messages into 14 main categories and provided a few sample memes from each.
 To make your life as a pro-life advocate easier, I have provided example responses in blue font showing how I would reply if my friend posted a meme from that category.

 I recommend you use my example responses as a template to work from rather than copying the response word for word.
 (If you do copy and paste them, you may need to use “shift+enter” to create the paragraph breaks where I have them in my examples.)
 You should also say something like “Hey, first name of person” before you comment because it is polite and it softens the response in a more personal way.
 People are people, even if they are behind a screen.
 In my opinion, “they say, you say” soundbite-style apologetics are usually not very persuasive, hence why we don’t teach pro-life advocates to dialogue like this way.
 However, when you are scrolling through social media, responding to every pro-choice meme from scratch can be utterly exhausting.
 Moreover, these responses are not written with the purpose of persuading the original poster; rather, they’re designed to respond to the online snark with a winning pro-life argument for the sake of other readers, so that the pro-choice position is not the only one being seen.